sumandas27/kee_audio_engine/README.md

 ## Dependencies
 * OpenAL Soft - https://github.com/kcat/openal-soft

 This is a single-header library.
-Once you've linked OpenAL to your project, include the `.hpp` and `.cpp` file to your project and you're good to go.
+Once you've linked OpenAL to your project, include the `.hpp` and `.cpp` file to your project and you're good to go!
 You can also compile the source code into a static library if you prefer.